 A few tips: the cookies should be crumbled to the point of resembling coarse sand.
 You don’t want to pulverize them completely into powder.
 Pulsing in a food processor works well.
 Don’t worry if there are a few larger bits of cookie here and there.
 You’ll end up with about 2 to 2-1/2 cups of crumbs.

 Because there are so many different brands of gingersnap cookies, use your judgment when it comes to the butter/crushed cookie ratio.
 1/2 cup (1 stick) of melted butter may be more than you need depending on the particular gingersnaps you use.
 Start by adding about 6 Tbsp of the melted butter to the crumbs.
 If they aren’t coming together or don’t seem damp enough, add a little more butter.
 If they seem excessively buttery, add more crumbs, and so on.
 You want a crumbly, moist crumb that can easily press into the tart pan.

+Bake the crust(s) on top of a rimmed sheet pan to catch any butter drips.
+This is especially important if you’re using tart pans with removable bottoms.
 Depending on the cookies you use (and your oven), the crust may take more or less time to pre-bake.
 Crispier cookies may bake (and potentially burn) faster than softer varieties.
 If in doubt, err on the side of less time in the oven.
 The crust will continue to bake when you add the filling.
 Cover the pie (or just the crust) with aluminum foil if it seems like it is browning too quickly.

 ² Make this pie gluten free by using GF gingersnaps – I (and several readers) have used the GF cookies from Trader Joe’s with great results.